REPORTS TO: Hotel Manager

-ESSENTIAL DUTIES INCLUDE:
+ESSENTIAL DUTIES & RESPONSIBILITIES:

 Work according to the core Values of True Alaskan Hospitality as defined in our Mission Statement: Immerse each guest in personable and unsurpassed level of service we call True Alaskan Hospitality.

-- Dining room
+- Dining Room

 - Responsible for friendly, courteous and gracious service to all guests.